alexs2112/University-Notes/CPSC471/03 - Extended Entity Relationship Diagram (EERD).md

  - Generalization: A superclass is a general class of a subclass (bottom up)
  - Is a matter of perspective
  - Subclasses inherit all attributes of a superclass
+ - EERDs can typically be converted to ERDs by replacing the subclass designation with a relationship, typically `IsA`
+	 - Student being a subclass of Person can be replaced with Student Is A Person

 ### Constraints on Specialization and Generalization
 **Membership Constraints**